 And the changes on all of these platforms and any new ones that pop up will continue to happen.
 So get used to it and embrace it to beat your competition in the social media space.

 Too many "shortcut-seeking" marketers jumped into social media and immediately started selling...HARD...and many are still doing so to this day.

-While some got/get some quick wins (because even a blind squirrel gets a nut now and then), that's not the best way to leverage and gow your sales via social media marketing.
+While some got/get some quick wins (because even a blind squirrel gets a nut now and then), that's not the best way to leverage and grow your sales via social media marketing.

 So start by being a good guest.

 Listen.
 Compliment.
-Ask more questions rather than making crazy statements and claims.
+Ask more questions rather than make crazy statements and claims.
 Strive to be interested rather than interesting.